Kareem-Haydar/hyprshell/README.md

 - system maintenance script (standalone `sys-maintenance` script)

 ## Installation
-To install simply paste the following code into your terminal:
+Before you install, make sure you have `paru` and `wget` installed at least To install simply paste the following code into your terminal:

 ```bash